dr-mrsthemonarch/prologixEmulator/README.md

 It's currently a bit bare bones, all i've done so far are:
 - Providing a basic interface including buttons and output window, full retro!
 - A UDP Discovery Server.
 This will allow you to find the server like any prologix device over a network.
-If Netfinder can find it, or gbip config, then it'll find the real thing too!
+If Netfinder can find it, or gbip configuration utility, then it'll find the real thing too!
-- A TCP Server, This is the main component of the whole thing.
-It accepts connections and then displays any commands received, also outputting responses.
+- A TCP Server, The basic internet connection.
+Multiple clients are supported through multithreading, so you only need one prologix emulator running.
 - A Commander, This is just a simple class so far and more or less completely under the hood, but eventually it'll be all implemented firmware functions, just like the real thing.

-### To Do:
+### To Do/Bugfixing:
 - Dynamically display connected clients
+ - change static and dynamic ips via Netfinder
+ - Fix the Discovery packet structure to properly display uptime, actual mac address and some other things.
+ - Fix a random segmentation fault error from turning the TCPServer on and off too quickly/often.
+ - Add a "devices" dropdown menu for various emulated GPIB devices.
+    - Stanford PSU 350/1

 #### Firmware to implement
  - Most ++commands